Write Your Will to Cover Your Canadian Assets

 they would simply see a series of ones and zeros.

-In over 18 years of service,
+years of service,

 we have never received notification of an unauthorised access to an account.